 T E L E V I S I O N & R A D I O

 Nigel has presented six television series for BBC1 and a trilogy of documentaries for BBC4.
 'Eating for England', his collection of essays, has recently been dramatised for BBC Radio 4.
 His programmes are shown in 52 countries.
 Nigel Slater and James Thompson are co-founders of the independent television production company Sloe Films.
 Their first series, Eating Together, premiered in Spring 2015 on BBC1.
+A major new BBC2 series for 2018 is currently in production.
 Nigel has appeared on Gardeners’ World, Desert Island Discs, Gardener’s Question Time and Front Row.
 He is a regular contributor to Woman’s Hour and The Food Programme.

 C O N T A C T